WIOU (AM)

 WIOU (1350 kHz) is a commercial AM radio station in Kokomo, Indiana.
 It is owned by Hoosier AM/FM LLC, with studios and offices on Indiana State Road 26 in Kokomo.
-It broadcasts a sports radio format, mostly from ESPN Radio.
+It broadcasts a sports radio format, mostly from Fox Sports Radio.

-WIOU is powered at 5,000 watts by day.
-But at night, to avoid interference to other stations on 1350 AM, it reduces power to 1,000 watts.
-It uses a directional antenna with a four-tower array.
+WIOU is powered at 5,000 watts by day and 1,000 watts at night, on 1350 AM.
+It has a directional antenna system using an in-line four-tower array, pushing a directional pattern north over Kokomo.
+The directional pattern is slightly different day and night.